-- 1. Additional Copies of the Technical Proposal Packet - Twelve (12) complete hard copies (marked "COPY") of the Technical Proposal Packet. - b.
+- 1. Additional Copies of the Technical Proposal Packet - a.
+Twelve (12) complete hard copies (marked "COPY") of the Technical Proposal Packet. - b.
 Twelve (12) electronic copies of the Technical Proposal Packet, preferably on flash drives.
-CDs will also be acceptable.

-d.
+CDs will also be acceptable. - c.
+All additional hard copies and electronic copies must be identical to the original hard copy.
+In case of a discrepancy, the original hard copy shall govern. - d.
 If OP requests additional copies of the proposal, the copies must be delivered within twenty-four (24) hours of request.